If These Walls Could Talk 2

-If These Walls Could Talk 2 is a 2000 television film in the United States, broadcast on HBO.
-It is a sequel to the 1996 HBO film If These Walls Could Talk, and like the earlier film is a female-centered anthology film, with three separate segments all set in the same house within three different decades in the 20th century.
-Unlike the earlier film, in which all the stories related to abortion, in this film all the storylines deal with lesbian couples.
+If These Walls Could Talk 2 is a 2000 American television film broadcast on HBO.
+It is a sequel to the 1996 HBO film If These Walls Could Talk and is likewise a female-centered anthology film, with three separate segments all set in the same house within three different decades of the 20th century.
+Unlike the earlier film, in which all the stories relate to abortion, all the storylines in this film deal with lesbian couples.

-The three segments, "1961", "1972" and "2000", were directed by Jane Anderson, Martha Coolidge, and Anne Heche, respectively.
+The three segments, "1961", "1972", and "2000", were directed by Jane Anderson, Martha Coolidge, and Anne Heche, respectively.

 Plot

 1961

 An elderly couple, Edith (Vanessa Redgrave) and Abby (Marian Seldes) sit in a cinema watching a lesbian-themed film The Children's Hour.
 A couple walks out of the theater in disgust at the film, and a group of kids laugh when they see Edith and Abby holding hands.
 Later, at the home they have shared for 30 years, Abby falls from a ladder.
 At the hospital, the doctors tell Edith that Abby may have suffered a stroke.
 Edith asks to see Abby but is not permitted as she is not a family member.
 Instead she spends the night in the waiting room and in the morning she learns from a more sympathetic nurse that Abby died alone during the night, and none of the hospital workers informed her after it had happened.

 Edith telephones Abby's nephew, Ted (Paul Giamatti), her only living relative, to tell him the news.
 Before Ted and his family come for the funeral, Edith removes all traces that they were a couple.
 She makes it look like they had separate bedrooms and removes photographs of the two of them together.
 At the house afterwards, Ted and Edith talk about the fact that the house was in Abby's name.
 Although Edith contributed equally to the mortgage, she legally owns no part of it.
-As Ted’s wife Alice packs up Abby's belongings, Ted tells Edith that he would consider letting Edith staying in the house and paying him rent.
+As Ted’s wife Alice packs up Abby's belongings, Ted tells Edith that he would consider letting Edith stay in the house and pay him rent.
 Edith tells him that Abby would have wanted her to stay in the house, as that was what they always talked about.
 Ted eventually tells her that it would be better if he sells the house and she finds a place of her own although he says that he'll wait until she finds a new place before putting the house on the market.
 The family leaves, with Ted telling Edith that he will be in touch in a couple of weeks to discuss what she is going to do.